Running the Athens Marathon

 Being part of history

 According to legend, the very first marathon in the world took place on the exact same route where the current Athens Classic Marathon takes place.
 In 490 BC the Persian army invaded the small town of Marathon.
 In the Battle of Marathon that followed, the Greek army defeated the Persians, and the messenger Pheidippides was sent to Athens to bring the news of victory.
 The young Greek ran the 42 km to the capital as fast as he could, announced the message, and died.
-The same route the runners nowadays run.
+This is the same route the runners nowadays run.

 The Athens Marathon probably isn’t the best race to run a personal record.
 The route is challenging with many altitude meters, and a long climb.
 But the historic significance makes the Marathon of Athens more than a regular race.
 The course gives you the possibility to challenge yourself and it is a victory on yourself to run the mythical distance.
 It is an heroic journey through history, whether you’re running a marathon in two or eight hours.
 During the Athens Marathon you take thousands years of history along.
 You walk in the footsteps of the gods.